Easy Corned Beef and Cabbage Recipe

-"My go-to corned beef recipe when I want to use the crockpot.
-Until this year it's the only way I have prepared this meal.
+"My go-to corned beef recipe, unbelievable flavor.
 It's tough to fit the cabbage in once everything else is in the crock.
-Sometimes I leave the cabbage out & at the end of cooking time I pull everything out & place in Corning wear to keep warm.
+I leave the cabbage out & at the end of cooking time I pull everything out & keep warm.
 I then place the cabbage in a pot on the stovetop & cover with the spiced leftover liquid from the crockpot.
 The cabbage tastes so nice cooked in that liquid.
-Use pickling spices if your corned beef doesn't come with the spice pack.
+I use penzeys pickling spice if my corned beef doesn't come with the spice pack.
 If I am using a Dutch oven, I use this spice mixture combined with the "favorite corned beef" recipe notes for cooking on the stovetop."

 "Yes I have always made corned beef on top of the stove .My friend was saying I should use a slowcooker I suppose I could do it this way it should turn out pretty good."

 "Could not fit everything in my 5 qt slow cooker.
 Next time I'll use fewer potatoes.
 I used small red potatoes.
 Served it with creole mustard and it was fantastic!"